Airline: Etihad Airways (EY)

 Date: May 16, 2019

-Miles Used: 139,000 Virgin Australia Velocity Points per person one-way (including onward flight to Sydney)
+Miles Used: 139,000 Virgin Australia Velocity Points per person one-way (including flight from Munich)

 Taxes & Fees Paid: $491 (AU$716.78) per person